 It’s not a coincidence.
-Hyaluronic acid helps keep skin moisturized, while vitamin C protects from sun damage and can help fade skin discoloration.
-Both ingredients can help reduce the signs of aging in skin — especially when they’re used together.
+Both ingredients can help support graceful aging in skin — especially when they’re used together.

 Whether it’s a tried-and-true skin care regimen, how often you wash your hair, or the cosmetics you’re curious about, beauty is personal.